cmelias-cyber/cybersecurity-portfolio/Incident-Handlers-Journal/incident-handlers-journal.md

 # Tools Used

 No specialized cybersecurity software was required for this activity.
+The incident was analyzed using the provided scenario details, incident documentation, and the 5 W's (Who, What, When, Where, and Why) incident analysis framework.
 ## Methodologies

 - Incident Handler's Journal